Q: What is Amida Buddhism?

 Q: What is nembutsu?

 A: The thought of Buddha.
 To conceive of the unconditioned and make it sacred in your life makes one a Buddhist.
 This is called taking refuge.
 The unconditioned is embodied by Buddhas, described in their Dharma teachings, and works itself out in the life of the Sangha.
 All Buddhists take refuge in Buddha, Dharma and Sangha.
 These are called the Three Jewels.
 Taking refuge in the Three Jewels is the act that makes one a Buddhist.
 This refuge may be focussed upon a particular Buddha.
-In the case of Amida Shu the particular Buddha is Amida Buddha.
+In the case of the Amida Buddhist Order the particular Buddha is Amida Buddha.

 Q: Why Amida Buddha?